Dysregulated Nervous System: Symptoms, Causes, Treatment & Recovery

 How Does Emotional Regulation Connect to Nervous System Healing?

-The ability to recognise and understand emotions, and to behave sensibly rather than impulsively, is known as emotional control.
+The ability to recognize and understand emotions and to behave sensibly rather than impulsively is known as emotional control.
 But if your body feels insecure, you can’t control your emotions adequately.

 The prefrontal cortex, which is responsible for reasoning, remains active when the nervous system is at ease.
 The amygdala, which senses danger, takes over when it is dysregulated.
-Therefore, emotional regulation is immediately improved by nerve system restoration.
+Therefore, emotional regulation improves immediately with the restoration of the nervous system.

-It is not necessary to “calm down” in order to heal a dysregulated neurological system.
+It is not necessary to “calm down” to heal a dysregulated nervous system.
 It involves telling your body that it is safe once more.
-Emotional regulation naturally increases when your nervous system learns safety via repeated experiences.
+Emotional regulation naturally increases as your nervous system learns to feel safe through repeated experiences.

-1. Recognise the changes taking place in your body
+1. Recognize the changes taking place in your body

 Your stress response, fight, flight, or freeze, activates too quickly and continues for too long if your neurological system is dysregulated.
-Your nervous system continuously looks for danger or safety without your conscious knowledge, according to Dr. Stephen Porges’ Polyvagal Theory.
+Your nervous system continuously scans for danger or safety without your conscious awareness, according to Dr. Stephen Porges’ Polyvagal Theory.

-When you stop criticising your reactions and begin to see them as defensive responses, healing can begin.
+When you stop criticizing your reactions and start seeing them as defensive responses, healing can begin.
 From “What’s wrong with me?” to “What is my body protecting me from?”

 2. Regulate Through the Body First

-When you are dysregulated, logic alone cannot calm you because stress hormones override reasoning.
+When you are dysregulated, logic alone cannot calm you, as stress hormones override reason.
 Research shows slow breathing activates the vagus nerve, which supports the parasympathetic (calming) system.

 These signals tell the body that danger has passed.